-The Data Terminal Ready/Data Carrier Detect (DTR/DCD) initiate and receive calls between the DTE and the DCE.
+This pair of wires initiates and receives calls between the DTE and the DCE.
 When the router is ready, DTR output is high.
 The router lowers DTR to drop any existing calls and return to the stored configuration.
 The modem uses DCD output to indicate that a call needing service by the router has arrived.
 The modem drops DCD to indicate loss of the call.
 The router and modem must agree on the function of DTR and DCD.

-On the router, use either the modem inout or modem ri-is-cd command to configure modem control.
+On the router, use the modem inout or modem ri-is-cd command to configure modem control.
 The modem inout command allows incoming and outgoing connections to the modem.
 The modem ri-is-cd command allows incoming connections only.
-Cabling other than what is illustrated in the section "EIA/TIA-232 Cabling" can cause modem control to fail because the modem DCD might not be wired.
+Cabling other than what is suggested at the beginning of this page can cause modem control to fail because the modem DCD might not be wired.

 On the modem, the configuration commands are usually &c1 and &d2.
-This functionality is often referred to as EIA/TIA-232 standard operation.
+This functionality is often referred to as RS-232 standard operation.